docent-net/cluster-bare-autoscaler/README.md

   - Respects `.Disabled` flag in `config.yaml`
 - ✅ Safe cordon and drain using Kubernetes eviction API
 - ✅ Wake-on-LAN support for powering on bare-metal machines
+- ✅ Force power-on mode for maintenance
+  - `forcePowerOnAllNodes: true` forces all previously powered-off nodes to be booted
+  - Automatically clears `was-powered-off` annotation and uncordons nodes

 ## Additional, optional services